bordoley/reactive-js/docs/interfaces/containers.TakeWhile.md

 ▸ **takeWhile**<`T`\>(`predicate`, `options?`): [`ContainerOperator`](../modules/containers.md#containeroperator)<`C`, `T`, `T`\>

-Returns a ContainerLike which emits values emitted by the source as long as each value satisfies the given predicate, and then completes as soon as this predicate is not satisfied.
+Returns a Container which emits values emitted by the source as long as each value satisfies the given predicate, and then completes as soon as this predicate is not satisfied.